bjentwistle/wk13_day2_homework_quiz/polymorphism_composition_quiz.md

 # Polymorphism

 1. What does the ___word___ 'polymorphism' mean?
+   -  the condition of occurring in several different forms.

-2. What does it mean when we apply polymorphism to OO design?
+3. What does it mean when we apply polymorphism to OO design?
 Give a simple Java example.
+  -   Polymorphism (computer science OOP), the ability in programming to present the same programming interface for differing underlying forms.
+In other words, when we talk of something being 'polymorphic' we mean that it can have 'many forms'.
+The beauty of "polymorphism" is that any type can behave as if it is any of it's super class types as well as it own.
+  -   public interface IChargeable { double charge(double amount);} This interface can be implemented in many classes which have different attributes and methods but can all use the interface.

-3. What can we use to implement polymorphism in Java?
+4. What can we use to implement polymorphism in Java?

-4. How many 'forms' can an object take when using polymorphism?
+5. How many 'forms' can an object take when using polymorphism?

-5. Give an example of when you could use polymorphism.
+6. Give an example of when you could use polymorphism.